 WHEN IT COMES TO CLEANING rusty, painted, or grime-smeared surfaces, sandblasting gets it done quickly and completely—and without having to open a bucket of elbow grease.
-And with the right blast media, you can go beyond simple cleaning to a smooth, satiny polish.
+And with the right blast media, you can go beyond simple cleaning and produce a smooth, satiny polish.

 There is a welcome variety of sandblasting gear on the market, from hoppered guns you jack into your own compressor to bench-top cabinets for small parts and delicate work.
 But quality results are closely tied to matching the right blast media to the situation.